I3oris/ic/README.md

 ```
 make release
 ```
-> This is a bit long, and require at lest 4.5 GB of available RAM.
+> This is a bit long, and require at least 4.5 GB of available RAM.

 ## Usage: